cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Expertise Area Progression

 Three levels of proficiency can be reached in an Expertise Area.
 They are Apprenti at EAL 4, Journeyman at EAL 8, and Master at EAL 12.
 The better they get they more they benefit from success of a check.
 Once they reach Apprentice they gain an additional Mark on success.
 At Journeyman level easy tasks (TN 4) are automatically passed.
 As a Master Moderate tasks (TN 8) are automatically passed.

 [//]: # (TODO: check if this is to powerful)

 ### Specializations

-Expertise Areas contain skill specializations.
+Expertise Areas contain specializations.
 These are specific subtasks contained within the larger Expertise Area.
 These specializations can either provide a bonus to a check to which they apply, or can be a requirement.
 Certain types of equipment or exceptional tasks contain these perquisites in their description.
 Specializations can have different levels as do Expertise areas themselves, Apprentice, Journeyman, and Master.

 To become a Apprentice, Journeyman ,or Master you need a Expertise Area value of 4, 8, or 12 in the Expertise Area governing the